 Here I will provide you with information about IELTS and the Coronavirus (or COVID-19) as it is affecting many test takers.

-Phone up and check with your local test centre if you are not sure and you have not been notified or you just want to know if the test is still running.
+Now the pandemic has ended, there does not currently appear to be any suspended tests, but if there is any doubt, if for instance there are closures over coming winters, it's best to hone up and check with your local test centre if you are not sure and you have not been notified or you just want to know if the test is still running.

 You can search for your local centre here if you wish to contact them:

-Again you should check with your test centre if this may have occurred.
+Things are back to normal now but this same situation could occur with any future outbreaks.
+So again, if it does, you should check with your test centre if this may have occurred.

 "I think these eBooks are FANTASTIC!!!
 I know that's not academic language, but it's the truth!"